yieniggu/multicamera-tracking/README.md

 A cross-platform Flutter app to manage and view multiple RTSP camera streams, built with a clean hexagonal architecture and real-time video playback support via VLC.

+This project requires you to configure your own Firebase project.
+Run `flutterfire configure` after linking your app to Firebase and setting up the platform targets.

 ---

 ## ✨ Features